carlhillit/YouTube/Unlock All AD Accounts/readme.md

-# 7 Keyboard Shortcuts for PowerShell Speed and Efficiency

 ## Introduction:
 This is PowerShell Breakdown One-Liners where the entire script is written in just one line.

-[This one](https://www.youtube.com/watch?v=cenJHwdz3Mk) finds all of the Active Directory accounts that are locked out within an Organizational Unit and then unlocks them all.
+[This one](https://www.youtube.com/watch?v=R40Xt96zMIg) finds all of the Active Directory accounts that are locked out within an Organizational Unit and then unlocks them all.

 This really comes in handy when _something_ causes large numbers of users to have their accounts become locked.